chainify/nolik/README.md

 ```

 ## Licence
-This project is licensed under the MIT license, Copyright (c) 2019 Amir Boziev.
+This project is licensed under the MIT license, Copyright (c) 2019 Chainify.
 For more information see LICENSE.md.